AdrianPricopie/CypressFashionDays/README.md

 - **cypress/integration/Tests/**: All the tests are stored here.
 - **cypress/reports/**: This directory is where Cypress generates test reports.

-- Advantages: Utilizing POM brings several benefits, including:
-  - **Reusability**: POM methods can be reused across different tests without the need to rewrite code.
-  - **Easy maintenance**: A change in a page requires updating only the corresponding POM file, without affecting other tests.
-  - **Clarity and organization**: POM separates logically the elements from the specific actions of the page, making the code more understandable and maintainable.

 ## Getting Started  :pushpin: